We have to offboard a mailbox from Exchange Online to Exchange on-premises. After following the…

 }

-If you want to check all the free disk space on Windows 10 client, you must get all Windows 10 clients.
-Edit line 16 in the PS script to:
+If you want to check all the free disk space on Windows 10 clients, edit line 36 in the original PowerShell script to:

 $Systems = Get-ADComputer -Properties * -Filter { OperatingSystem -like "*Windows 10*" } |